LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-like-giants.md

 as steady hills

-while letting birds
+while letting birds build nests

-build nests

 around their head and back and neck,

-that way they will be safe
+that way everybody will be safe

-and you will be buried forever.
+but just one body will be buried.

 &nbsp;

 But, is not an insect

-gigantic to somebody else?
+gigantic to somebody else

 and they go around crawling

-despite of what they might alter.
+despite of what they might alter?

 &nbsp;